MONUMENT VALLEY ADVENTURE

 Reconvene at “The View,” 1:00 PM For Hunt’s Mesa departure.
 This shoot lasts about 8 hours.

 Be prepared for one of Utah and the entire western US’ most breathtaking views.
-Departing Monument Valley parking lot 1:30 PM, we embark upon or cross-country adventure.
+This what previous photographers say is the most unforgettable part of our Monument Valley safari.
+Departing Monument Valley parking lot 1:00 PM, we embark upon our cross-country adventure.
 The term, “road,” only loosely defines our route.
 Make sure you get a good seat in the vehicles because you’ll want hold on tight as we climb.
 Once arriving at our destination, gaze down at Monument Valley & environs from high atop red rock cliffs, seeing the valley from points experienced by few others.
 Our plateau vantage point trip ranks high for adrenalin (one passage takes us along a 300-foot drop) as we choose photo sites depending on group interest.
 We stay until nearly sunset.
-Since we provide our own food and water (our guides will have coolers for us) be sure to bring along sufficient supply.
-At our shoot’s end we descend back to our base for great tales, great food and much needed rest prior to our 6 AM Saturday morning departure for Lower Monument Valley’s sunrise.
-Since we likely arrive back at our hotel after 9:00 PM, you’ll want to have food you can prepare at your room.
+Since we provide our own food and water (our guides will have coolers for us) be sure to bring along enough snacks to keep yourself going for the afternoon and into the evening.
+At our shoot’s end we descend back to our base for great tales and much needed rest prior to our 6:30 AM Saturday morning departure for Lower Monument Valley’s sunrise.
+Since we likely arrive back at our hotel after The Stagecoach restaurant closes at 9:00 PM, you’ll want to tap into your food supply you brought with you to prepare at your room.
 Our Goulding’s Lodge Hillside Suites have their own kitchens including refrigerators and microwave ovens so heating your dinner will be a breeze.

-Gather at The View parking lot October 24th at 1:00 PM for Teardrop Arch and lunch with Peter McDonald.
+Gather at The View parking lot October 15th at 2:30 PM for Teardrop Arch Followed by dinner with WWII Code Talker Peter McDonald.

-We’ll embark on our afternoon by driving to the Teardrop Arch trailhead.
-After a short walk, Teardrop Arch makes a great test of your exposure skills as you observe Monument Valley formations through this unique geological feature.
-Work on your HDR techniques by balancing shadowed Teardrop Arch with brightly illuminated Monument Valley scenery as a backdrop.
-Once finished we make our way toward our encounter with Peter McDonald.
-Our guides serve us a traditional Navajo lunch among red rock features on Monument Valley’s floor as Peter McDonald details Code Talker origins along with his and others’ experiences.
+Teardrop Arch is a very unique feature with the park as a great background.
+It’s a terrific place to work on exposure control, metering modes and HDR techniques.
+We’ll spend about an hour here before we transfer to our next site with Peter McDonald.
+Our guides serve us a traditional Navajo meal among red rock features on Monument Valley’s floor as Peter McDonald details Code Talker origins along with his and others’ experiences.
 Always compelling and truly inspiring, Peter is, at the time of this writing, one of only 5 remaining from more than 400 Code Talkers credited with securing American victories during World War II Pacific campaigns.
-We’ll have time for photos with Peter before we head for our sunset shooting session at The Mittens.
+Following dinner with Peter we’ll have time to photograph Native American Hoop Dancers as they perform their amazing artistry in exquisite native costumes.
+Dancers from this troupe are rated among the best in the world so be prepared for some amazing photo opportunities.

 Meet at The View parking lot.

-We’ll join our great guides for the last time as we make our way over to The Totem Pole to make our nigh-time galaxy and star shots with The Totem Pole & Yei Be Chai Spires as our foreground.
+We’ll join our great guides for the last time as we make our way over to our galaxy astrophotography location.
+We’ll have our choice of shooting at the West mitten, Totem Pole & Ear of the Wind arch.
+Never shot astrophotography before?
+Don’t worry.
 We’ll help you set up your long exposures to take advantage of Monument Valley’s truly dark skies.
 Whether you like broader starscapes or narrower views with red rock features as key elements, you’ll have a great time.
 While shooting you’ll enjoy Monument Valley’s exquisite silent nighttime majesty.
-This will wrap up our official Monument Valley schedule.
-Return to our hotel rooms and prepare for our morning departure for home.
+As 10:00 PM arrives, we wrap up our official Monument Valley schedule, return to our hotel rooms and prepare for our morning home departure.

 Food and water on the trail as well as daily breakfast lunch (except Saturday’s with Peter McDonald) and dinner are your responsibility.
 Goulding’s offers good food at reasonable prices.
 Our cabin rooms provide small refrigerators for any food you’d like to bring with you.
 Our guides provide coolers for time out on the trail.
-Our guides do a great job and our Navajo residents are very gracious with their time.
+Our guides do a great job, our Navajo residents are very gracious with their time and our dancers work hard to make themselves available for great photos.
 All tips are included with your trip price.

 Monument Valley weather varies greatly so pack clothes for warmth as well as cooler clothes if weather heats up.
 Dress in layers.
 Monument Valley can prove very windy, so hats, gloves and windbreakers are a good idea.
 Precipitation offers up great shooting possibilities as well as conditions of shooting in mud so bring appropriate sturdy footwear though rain is unlikely.
 We face quite cool early morning photo conditions & for any later evening shots as well as our star shots.